Mark Hoffman

 Detective Lieutenant Mark Hoffman is a fictional character and the secondary antagonist of the Saw franchise.
 He is portrayed by Australian actor Costas Mandylor.
-While the character was first shown as a police officer in Saw III, later films in the series have expanded his role and revealed him to be an apprentice, and subsequently the successor of the Jigsaw Killer.
-He serves as the main antagonist in Saw V, Saw VI and Saw 3D.
+While the character was first shown briefly as a police officer in Saw III, later films in the series have expanded his role and revealed him to be an apprentice, and subsequently the successor of the Jigsaw Killer, as the new Jigsaw.
+The character serves as the secondary antagonist in Saw IV, and the main antagonist in Saw V, VI and 3D.
+He also has a brief vocal cameo and physically appears in the mid-credits scene of Saw X, setting up a new trap alongside Jigsaw.

 Like his mentor and partner, Hoffman designs death traps that, for survivors, give them reason to appreciate their lives.
 Unlike his mentor, however, he has no emotion towards his victims and generally displays a very monotone personality.
-He also frequently places his victims in traps where at least one must be killed for the other(s) to escape, and on occasion has placed them in inescapable traps.
+He also enjoys making his victims suffer, and frequently places his victims in traps where at least one must be killed for the other(s) to escape, and has on occasion placed them in inescapable traps.

+His surname is a tribute to producer Gregg Hoffman, who died on December 4, 2005, just five weeks after the release of Saw II.

 Fictional character biography

 Saw III

 Saw III briefly shows Hoffman during the investigation of Troy's chain trap.
 Hoffman is shown to be listening in on Officer Daniel Rigg's conversation with Detective Allison Kerry about Jigsaw's ability to continue his work.
 Unnoticed by the others, Hoffman pockets a chain fragment from the trap's aftermath and Kerry comments as to why the door had to be cut open by the police to secure the crime scene.
-He is very apathetic and glib while speaking to Rigg and Kerry.
+He appears very apathetic and glib while speaking to Rigg and Kerry.
 Rigg shows that this bothered him.
-Amanda and Hoffman then place Kerry in a trap which kills her even though she did as she was instructed, revealing that the trap was rigged to be inescapable.
+As seen in Saw IV, Amanda and Hoffman then place Kerry in a trap which kills her even though she did as she was instructed, revealing that the trap was rigged to be inescapable.

-As they begin to put John's final tests into action, Hoffman and Amanda begin fighting over John's affections and legacy.
+During flashbacks in Saw VI, as they begin to put John's final tests into action, Hoffman and Amanda begin fighting over John's affections and legacy.
 Hoffman tries to win John's favor by warning him against Amanda's now murderous take on his legacy.
 John instead chooses to allow the game to progress.
-Hoffman, knowing the test was actually meant for Amanda, proceeds to sabotage the test by switching John's letter for Amanda with one of his own: a letter informing her that if she does not kill Lynn Denlon, he will tell John what she had done (she was the person that sent Cecil to steal drugs, which ultimately resulted in Jill Tuck's miscarriage when Cecil slammed a door on her).
+Hoffman, knowing the test portrayed in Saw III was actually meant for Amanda, proceeds to sabotage the test by switching John's letter for Amanda with one of his own: a letter informing her that if she does not kill Lynn Denlon, he will tell John she was the person that sent Cecil to steal drugs, which ultimately resulted in Jill Tuck's miscarriage when Cecil slammed a door on her.
 Amanda does so, but is killed by Lynn's husband, Jeff Denlon, who then proceeds to kill John as well.